cianni-michele/duana/README.md

 - Export results to JSON
 - Signal handling (e.g., SIGINT for graceful termination)

-*Originally created for the Operating Systems course at XYZ University.*
+*Originally created for the Operating Systems course at University of Camerino.*